juancarlospaco/awesome-streaming-tools/README.md

 [PeerFast](https://diegorbaquero.github.io/PeerFast) is a Free Open-Source Internet speed check, it runs completely on your PC, it is anonymous, no login nor account required, runs from your browser.

-## Blender

-[Mixer](https://github.com/ubisoft/mixer#mixer) is a Blender addon developed at Ubisoft Animation Studio for Real Time Collaboration in 3D edition.
-It allows multiple Blender users to work on the same scene at the same time.
-If you livestream digital Art, you can colab with other streamers or viewers.

 ## WindowSwap